We are committed to providing you with bladder cancer treatment that gives you the best potential for a cure.

 The most common form of bladder cancer is urothelial carcinoma, also called transitional cell carcinoma.
 When you have been diagnosed with bladder cancer, you will have questions and want answers quickly.
 Many people diagnosed with bladder cancer are especially concerned about quality of life during and after treatment.
 At Ackerman Cancer Center, our experienced radiation oncologists will design a customized treatment plan that preserves your quality of life and minimizes side effects.

-While surgery is often recommended for bladder cancer treatment, some people are either unable to undergo surgery or would like to preserve their bladder.
+Although surgery is often recommended for bladder cancer treatment, some people are either unable to undergo surgery or would like to preserve their bladder.
 In these instances, a combination approach of chemotherapy and radiation therapy is recommended.
-This non-surgical approach is best for patients who have:
+This nonsurgical approach is best for patients who have:

 If you have questions about bladder cancer treatment options, call us today at 904-880-5522.